 Chandra Fisher

-Since then, she has participated in writing mentorship programs and won two Canada Council for the Arts grants.
-Her novel “All Things Dead and Dying” was shortlisted for the Times/Chicken House publishing contest.
-She has published short stories with Tyche Books and Prairie Soul Press, and her story “Sink Your Sorrows to the Sea” was shortlisted for an Aurora Award.
+Her works have won two Canada Council for the Arts grantsand been shortlisted for the Times/Chicken House publishing contest.
+She has published short stories in many anthologies, and her story “Sink Your Sorrows to the Sea” was shortlisted for an Aurora Award.

 Pronouns: She/They